Maintenance and inspection of watercourses

 The owner of the ditch is responsible for carrying out maintenance or having it carried out.
 If it is not entirely clear who the owner is, please note the following points:

-- The water board's data on who is responsible for maintenance is binding for the performance of maintenance (or having it performed).
-The principles for this are set out in the Water Board Regulations (Article 2.7, first paragraph under c, second and third paragraphs, and Appendix 3): Water Board Regulations Noorderzijlvest 2023 | Local laws and regulations
+• The water authority information about who is responsible for maintenance is binding for carrying out maintenance or for having it carried out.
+The principles for this are set out in the Water Authority Regulations (Article 2.7, first paragraph under c, second and third paragraphs, and Appendix 3): Water Authority Regulations 2023 | Local legislation and regulations

-- It is common for the municipality to clean the entire ditch along its own land.
-If the inspection reveals that the ditch is not yet clean, both owners (including the municipality as road administrator) will receive a letter about this.
+• It is common for the municipality to clean the entire ditch along its own land.
+If the inspection reveals that the ditch is not yet clean, both owners - including the municipality as road administrator - will receive a letter about this.
 In this case, maintenance is also a joint responsibility.

-- In addition to native flora and fauna, there are also invasive aquatic plants that are not native to the Netherlands and cause nuisance.
-Species such as giant water pennywort must be carefully removed to prevent further spread.
-For more information on combating and recognizing these plants, see: Invasive exotic species | NVWA.
+• In addition to native flora and fauna, there are also invasive aquatic plants that are not native to the Netherlands and cause nuisance.
+Species such as giant water pennywort must be carefully removed to prevent further spreading.
+For more information on control and identification, see: Invasive exotic species | NVWA.

 Inspection has been carried out, but maintenance has not yet been performed.

-If you need more time than we indicate in this letter, please contact us by sending an email toschouw@noorderzijlvest.nl.
+If you need more time than we indicate in this letter, please contact us by sending an email to schouw@noorderzijlvest.nl.
 We can then make additional arrangements.

 Enforce maintenance